 5/ Do You Have The Choice of Size or Style?

-You will find that most garden building companies offer a range of set sizes and styles and, whilst, you may find one which 'will do' surely it's better to have a shed, summerhouse or workshop to suit YOUR needs and your location.
+You will find that most garden building companies offer a range of set sizes and styles and, whilst, you may find one which ‘will do’ surely it’s better to have a building to suit YOUR needs and your location.
 A building where the door and windows can go where you would like, the size to suit and a style which will appeal to you.
-Most web based companies don't offer this option for you and only supply in a few set sizes and styles.
-A company such as 1st Choice Leisure Buildings offer more or less any size to suit and any styles as well. so the question is - why compromise?
+Most web-based companies don’t offer this option for you and only supply in a few set sizes and styles.
+A company such as 1st Choice Leisure Buildings offer more or less any size to suit and any styles as well. so the question is – why compromise?

 6/ Do You Have To Pay Extra For Assembly?

-It can be quite hard work erecting a garden shed, summer house or timber workshop and it's not everybody's 'cup of tea'.
-And you will find that the cheap building companies claim that it's easy to build it yourself.
-But it's not.
-You will be involved in moving large heavy shed panels about as well as being responsible for making your new building watertight against the elements.
-It is true that a good DIY'er would be able to assemble a building, and may enjoy doing so, but it's vital it is done correctly.
-For instant - if the shed roof leaks then that is down to you and not the shed company.
-All of 1st Choice Leisure Buildings garden sheds, summerhouses and timber workshops are assembled free (that is the price includes assembly) and, to me, is the best option.
+It can be quite hard work erecting a garden building and it’s not everybody’s ‘cup of tea’.
+And you will find that the cheap building companies claim that it’s easy to build it yourself.
+But it’s not.
+You will be involved in moving large heavy timber panels about as well as being responsible for making your new building watertight against the elements.
+It is true that a good DIY’er would be able to assemble a building, and may enjoy doing so, but it’s vital it is done correctly.
+For an instant – if the roof leaks then that is down to you and not the company you bought it from.
+All of 1st Choice Leisure Buildings’ Platinum and Diamond summerhouses are assembled free (that is the price includes assembly) and, to me, is the best option.

 7/ How Thick is the Framing?

-Crucial to the strength of your new garden shed, summer house or garden workshop is the size of the timber framing so you need to ensure it's of a good size.
-In an ideal world you should go for at least 2in x 2in (47mm x 47mm) internal vertical frame size.
-This will ensure your new building can stand up to the worse of what 'Mother Nature' throws at it.
-Many cheap building manufacturers use timber frame which is only 1in x 1in (25mm x 25mm) one quarter of the recommended size.
-Do you want take that risk when the winter storms blow in?
+Crucial to the strength of your new garden building is the size of the timber framing so you need to ensure it’s of a good size.
+In an ideal world, you should go for at least 2in x 2in (47mm x 47mm) internal vertical frame size.
+This will ensure your new building can stand up to the worse of what ‘Mother Nature’ throws at it.
+Many cheap building manufacturers use timber frame which is only 1in x 1in (25mm x 25mm) one-quarter of the recommended size.
+Do you want to take that risk when the winter storms blow in?

 8/ How Tall is Your Proposed New Building?